 - Your Computer rating does not change during the year.
 It stays the same until the next year-end.

-- Nearly 81.8 percent of Mid-Atlantic players will NOT have their rating change at year-end.
+- On average, nearly 80 percent of Mid-Atlantic players will NOT have their rating change at year-end.

 - The highest rating on the NTRP scale is 7.0.
 Note: This does not mean two 3.5 players could go toe-to-toe with Rafael Nadal, but it sure would be entertaining to watch.